d8bauxit8/low-resource-protocol/README.md

     LRP_ReceiveApplicationLayer_controller(&sessionProvider, controllers, receiveFrameControllerListLength);
 }
 ```
-I recommend you that the timer cycle will be less than
-one frame's transmitting time between two furthest devices,
+I suggest that the timer cycle will be less than one frame's transmitting time
-because if the frame buffer is overload,
+between two furthest devices, because if the frame buffer is overloaded,
-the receive module throws the received frames until in the buffer will not be free spot.
+the receiver module throws away the received frames until there is no free spot in the buffer.

 For this, you can find the right calculation in the [Calculations](#calculations) point.

-If you did everything good, your receive module will work.
+If you did everything well, your receiver module will work.

 ## Transmit module
 This module provides you the transmitting function
 with which you are able to send data from the RS-485 bus
 which another device will read from yours during the LRP protocol.

-### What do you need with the transmit module?
+### What do you need for the transmit module?
 In progress ...

 ## Collision detection module
 In progress ...

 ## Calculations
-In the calculation example, I will use those values and physical items which I recommend the appropriate working.
+In the calculation example, I will use those values and physical items which I recommend for the appropriate working.
 First of all, lets see the physical cable type with which I will calculate.
-I chose the CAT 5 from which I know the propagation delay which is `4.8–5.3 ns/m` (nanosecond/meter)
+I chose the CAT 5 about which I know the propagation delay which is `4.8–5.3 ns/m` (nanosecond/meter)

-The next is that, I should know the cable's maximum length.
+Next I should know the cable's maximum length.
 As I mentioned above with this protocol I have to use the RS-485 standard
 in which define the maximum distance between two devices.
 It is `1200 m` (meter).

 The last information is the MCU's baud rate.
-For this I chose `9600 bit/s` (bit/second) speed as usually the several MCU know it.
+For this I chose at `9600 bit/s` (bit/second) speed as most MCU know it.

-Now, I already have all information for the calculations.
+Now, I already have all the information for the calculations.

-### How can I check if the collision detection work right?
+### How can I check if the collision detection works right?
 About the detection I know that the length of bits to be transferred,
-the network's physical length and the signal propagation rate must be in appropriate relation to work it.
+the network's physical length and the signal propagation rate must be in appropriate relation for it to work it.

-Therefore, the first step is that, I have to know how long it takes a signal to reach the end of wire.
+Therefore, the first step is that, I have to know how long it takes for a signal to reach the end of wire.
 Actually this equals the propagation delay.

 Then I have to multiply this with the wire's length to get that time